-There might be multiple reasons to use Facebook offline conversions.
+There might be multiple reasons to use Facebook offline tracking.

-Another massive benefit of FB offline conversions is that it’s still eligible for a 28-day attribution window.
-While with FB pixel or FB CAPI, the maximum you can get is 7-day attribution.
+Another massive benefit of Facebook offline tracking is that it's still eligible for a 28-day attribution window.
+While with FB pixel or FB CAPI, the maximum you can get is a 7-day attribution.

 Below, we will consider setting up webhooks in WordPress using Stape's plugin for WordPress.
 If you are using another content management system, you will need to do the same - configure the webhook.